WHERE TO TAKE YOUR DOG FOR A WALK

 RIVER WALKS NEAR JONCTION

-There are wooded walks and stony beaches on both sides of the ‘jonction’ where the River Rhône meets the River Arve.
+There are wooded walks and stony beaches on both sides of the ‘jonction’ where the Rhône river meets the Arve river.
 A lot of it has been set aside for free-range dog walking.
 It’s quite beautiful.
 Wild, with overgrown shade trees and dense undergrowth.
 I confess though, when I set out by myself, now in the late afternoon, I was a little daunted by the graffiti, and the realisation that I hadn’t told anyone where I was going…

 ‘Falaises’ means ‘cliffs’.
 Without clear markings on the map, I figure Sentier des Falaises must be the parkland at the end of Chemin William-Lescaze.
-Falaises de Saint-Jeant is at the end of Avenue de-Warens.
-These two walks join up, and you can enter from the top, of the bottom near Sentier de Sous-Terre.
+Falaises de Saint-Jean is at the end of Avenue de-Warens.
+These two walks join up, and you can enter from the top, or the bottom near Sentier de Sous-Terre.

 Rives de la Jonction

 On the south side of the river, up on the headland and all the way to Pont Butin, is perhaps the largest off-leash area.
 There are several sections for running wild, and plenty of wooded walks.
-Two areas, this one and Bois de la Baitie, are intermingled with other uses such as allotment gardens.
-Some of it is off limits to dogs so you’ll want to read the signs as you go.
+Two areas, this one and Bois de la Batie, are intermingled with other uses such as allotment gardens.
+Some of it is off-limits to dogs so you’ll want to read the signs as you go.

 Sentier Rive Gauche et Droite de l’Arve